arcas59/super-asteroids-super-spacewar/en/ch7.md

   spawn() {
     // The ship respawn to spawn position this.position = this.spawnPosition.clone();
+    // Set the new current position to the Ship actor this.actor.setLocalPosition(this.position);
+    // Set the new angle to the Ship actor this.actor.setLocalEulerZ(this.angle);
     // The ship model visibility to true this.actor.getChild('Model').setVisible(true);
     // Set timer for invincibility